sony/nnc-plugin/manuals/Pre_Process/Create_Dataset/SimpleTextClassification.rst

 The text classification dataset created using this plugin can be trained by using the 20newsgroups_classification sample project.

-For training, set the Size property of Input layer to the value specified by max-length, set NumClass property of Embed layer to number of words determined by max-words or m in-occurences, set OutShape property of Affine layer to number of classification classes, respectively.
+For training, set the Size property of Input layer to the value specified by max-length, set NumClass property of Embed layer to number of words determined by max-words or m in-occurrences, set OutShape property of Affine layer to number of classification classes, respectively.

 Simple Japanese Text Classification